Mohamashi/Index_Method/README.md

 # Index_Method
-Consistent and parallel index method realizations
+Consistent and parallel index method realizations on Golang.